machinekoder/pickit-docs/docs/faq/general/how-to-detect-an-empty-roi.rst

 ..
 Note:: Make sure that your ROI is empty when no objects are present.
    This is especially relevant when the ROI models the inner side of a bin.
-   No points belonging to the sides or bottom of the bin should be visible in the **Points view** when an empty bin is presented to the camera.
+   No points belonging to the sides or bottom of the bin should be visible in the :ref:`Points view <points-view>` when an empty bin is presented to the camera.

 The following is a strategy for determining the minimum number of points needed to discriminate if the ROI is empty or not.
 Generally speaking,